One-man movies tend to fall into two buckets: either they're utter genius in concept and execution, or the dullest experience in cinema.

 But what seem to be the biggest obstacles at first—food, shelter, survival—are nothing compared to the hardships of isolation.

 Growing mad with loneliness, Chuck draws a face out of blood on a volleyball that becomes his sole companion.
 "Wilson!"

 2. Locke (2013)

-Tom Hardy is the man behind the wheel, juggling the demands of his wife against nagging calls from his boss and a one-night stand who's going into labor.
+Tom Hardy is Ivan Locke, the man behind the wheel who's juggling the demands of his wife, the nagging calls from his boss, and a one-night stand who's going into labor.

 1. 127 Hours (2010)

-While hiking through Utah's Canyonlands National Park on a whim, Aron gets his arm trapped by a boulder.
-With no one else around and only a few supplies on him, Aron has one chance to get out alive: by sawing off his own arm with nothing more than a dull multi-tool knife.
+While hiking through Utah's Canyonlands National Park on a whim, Aron gets his arm pinned by a boulder.
+With no one else around and only a few supplies on him, Aron has one chance to get out alive: by sawing off his own arm with a dull pocket knife.